uio-carpentry/organisational/workshop_operations/checklists.md

 ## Initial Preparation

-* check the [spreadsheet](https://docs.google.com/spreadsheets/d/1VwTIFt6Tce4ncJ_x8m4ygzHldF6tYDbAfLLNX5ae8Qg/edit?usp=sharing) for available dates and fill in your name in the column "Lead instructor / responsible"
+* contact ``organizers @ swcarpentry dot uio dot no`` to get the link for the planning spreadsheet and fill in your name in the column "Lead instructor / responsible" for the available dates that fit you
-* add your name to the instructor list under "List values - instructors" below the schedule
+* add your name to the instructor list under "List values - instructors" below the planning schedule and fill check the appropriate boxes in the Instructors sheet
-* send a call for co-instructors and helpers to the organizers @ swcarpentry dot uio dot no list and ask them to sign up in the spreadsheet
+* send a call for co-instructors and helpers to the ``organizers @ swcarpentry dot uio dot no`` list and ask them to sign up in the spreadsheet
-* NOTE: a workshop can only be confirmed if at least two instructors have signed up in the spreadsheet
+* NOTE: a full-day workshop can only be confirmed if at least two instructors have signed up in the spreadsheet
 * generate the workshop website at uio-carpentry dot github dot com using the template from https://github.com/swcarpentry/workshop-template.
 NOTE: make sure that you are a member of the [uio-carpentry github organisation](https://github.com/orgs/uio-carpentry/people), and *choose this organisation as owner* for the workshop repository when you import the template
+* if you are not yet a member of [uio-carpentry on github](https://github.com/orgs/uio-carpentry/people), create a GitHub profile and send an email to ``organizers @ swcarpentry dot uio dot no`` with your GitHub username and ask to be added.
 * organise pre-workshop meeting with the other instructors and the helpers to go through lesson materials etc.

 ## A Week Before